chakravala/Grassmann.jl/README.md

 ### Requirements

 *Grassmann.jl* is a package for the [Julia language](https://julialang.org), which can be obtained from their website or the recommended method for your operating system (GNU/Linux/Mac/Windows).
 Go to [docs.julialang.org](https://docs.julialang.org) for documentation.
-Availability of this package and its subpackages can be automatically handled with the Julia package manager `using Pkg` and `Pkg.add("Grassmann")` or by entering:
+Availability of this package and its subpackages can be automatically handled with the Julia package manager `using Pkg; Pkg.add("Grassmann")` or
 ```Julia
 pkg> add Grassmann
 ```